petetnt/neogaf-monkeybot/README.md

 All use of the Steam Web API requires the use of an API Key.
 You can acquire one by [filling out this form](http://steamcommunity.com/dev/apikey).
 Use of the APIs also requires that you agree to the [Steam API Terms of Use](http://steamcommunity.com/dev/apiterms).

 ### Where to get the SteamID64?
 The script automatically obtains the 64-bit Steam key based on your profile name, but you can also retrieve it yourself.
-Just add `?xml=1` after your profilename, for instance http://steamcommunity.com/id/YOURPROFILENAMEHERE/?xml=1 and get the key inside of `<steamID64></steamID64>`.
+Just add `?xml=1` after your profile name, for instance http://steamcommunity.com/id/YOURPROFILENAMEHERE/?xml=1 and get the key inside of `<steamID64></steamID64>`.

 ### I already own the game but it still isn't highlighted as "In library"
-The games list is updated once per day max and the parser might/will miss games that are spelled differently than the actual Steam name, sorry about that.
+The games list is updated once per day maximum and the parser might/will miss games that are spelled differently than the actual Steam name, sorry about that.
+Want to improve that?
+Check out https://github.com/petetnt/neogaf-monkeybot/issues/3!

 ## Contributing
 Contributions are very welcome!
 File an issue or send a PR!